 Moving Beyond Marketplaces…

-To begin your move away from marketplace, you should start with either job boards or cold pitching.
+To begin your move away from the marketplace, you should start with either job boards or cold pitching.

-You’ll be able to find much better, higher paying clients using both of them whilst still seeing results quite quickly.
+You’ll be able to find much better, higher-paying clients using both of them whilst still seeing results quite quickly.

 If you’re not feeling too confident, start with job boards.
 The process will be the most similar to what you’re doing now.